sengelbert/terraform-interview-project/README.md

   - `touch test.txt`
   - `aws s3 cp test.txt s3://<bucket name>/`
     - should have success and file in application log bucket
-    - should have log file(s) in S3 access log bucket as well
+    - should have log file(s) in S3 access log bucket as well (it can take a few minutes)